 In 2005, Congress created the Section 179D Energy Efficient Commercial Building Deduction.
 Taxpayers who placed in service building components exceeding certain efficiency standards between 2006 and 2013 were eligible for a $0.60 to $1.80 per square foot tax deduction.
 If an eligible taxpayer did not take advantage of the 179D deduction in the year they qualified, IRS revenue procedures allow the taxpayer to make an adjustment for it on their current tax return.

 Qualifying lighting, HVAC, and building envelope property must be certified to be in compliance before a deduction may be taken.
 The basis of the qualifying property must be reduced by the amount of the 179D tax deduction, and the deduction cannot exceed the basis of the property.
+At Eide Bailly you can receive all of the tax information concerning 179D as well as all of your other tax questions.

 If a property is certified in a year after it has been placed in service and depreciated, the taxpayer may file a Form 3115 – Change in Accounting Method to catch up the deductions that were missed.
 The adjustment will be the difference between the 179D tax deduction and the depreciation taken on that amount in previous years.